Pavilion Energy expands beyond Asia, starts operations in Europe

 Pavilion joins other Asian companies looking for more flexibility to buy and trade LNG amid uncertainty over climate policies as countries grapple with the dilemma of using cheaper coal versus more typically expensive but cleaner gas.

-Pavilion, owned by Singapore state-owned investment company Temasek Holdings, launched its new European headqarters in Madrid and said it has started LNG trading operations as well as supplying natural gas to the United Kingdom and Spain.
+Pavilion, owned by Singapore state-owned investment company Temasek Holdings [TEM.UL], launched its new European headquarters in Madrid and said it has started LNG trading operations as well as supplying natural gas to the United Kingdom and Spain.

 It appointed Iberdrola’s head of global gas Jose Simon as managing director for Europe, overseeing the company’s European gas trading and global LNG portfolio management and origination business divisions.